christopher-fuller/mongoid_restful_api/README.md

 Remove `mongoid_restful_api_wildcard_routes` from the application's routes file and just follow normal Rails application development practices.

-Meaning, for each of the application's APIs, add resourceful routes, create a corresponding controller, extending the `MongoidRestfulApiController` base class, and create an actual Mongoid model.
+Meaning, for each of the application's APIs, add resourceful routes, create a corresponding controller, extending the `MongoidRestfulApiController` base class, and create a corresponding Mongoid model.

 Example Routes: